Guatemala Trip Overview

 People to People: Local Community

 Our partnership with socially-responsible enterprises and profit-sharing cooperatives teaches travelers about economic empowerment through honest community investment.
 Friendly.
 Easy-going.
 Modest.
-The Guatemalan people welcome us with gracious sonrisas (smiles) and a relaxed temperament.
+The Guatemalan people welcome students on our Guatemala student travel program with gracious sonrisas (smiles) and a relaxed temperament.
 The Maya culture, comprising over half the population, keeps alive the colorful and enigmatic traditions made legendary in stories and ruins of the ancient Americas.
 Deeply spiritual in reverence for nature, various deities, and passion for life, Guatemalan people exude a quality of paz (peace) which informs the beauty of mere existence.

 History Matters: Learning From The Past